top of page

 Why does it matter?

 For entertainment and enjoyment installations, TVs placed in partial sun have a crisper, brighter picture image and are most comfortable to view over longer periods of time.
 Moreover, there is no risk of isotropic behavior (black spots) when TV’s are out of the direct rays of the sun.
-There is no risk of damage to the TV from overheating.
+There is also no risk of damage to the TV from overheating.

-In full or direct sun, Apollo’s DS “direct sun” line builds in more protection for the TV with IR film to shield the TV from harmful UV and IR rays and additional airflow in the front cover to stream air in between the glass and the TV further protects it from overheating.
+In full or direct sun, Apollo’s DS “Direct Sun” line builds in more protection for the TV with IR film to shield the TV from harmful UV and IR rays and additional airflow in the front cover to stream air in between the glass and the TV further protects it from overheating.

-Selecting the right TV to optimize brightness and picture quality
+Selecting the right TV to optimize brightness

 In either case, it is important to source a TV with the best HDR peak brightness to deliver a good picture image in the presence of high ambient light or direct sun on the TV screen.
 Digital signage displays are the best technology for the brightest images, but these are mostly used in commercial applications for easy reading of signage and information.